nec-research/mobility-toolkit/README.md

    [here](https://github.com/ScorpioBroker/ScorpioBroker#installation-and-building).
    Docker container is available.

-3. Install Grafana including the NGSI-LD plugin and the adapted world map plugin.

-4. Push Vehicle data to the NGSI-LD context broker or try our the traffic simulation included in the Green Digital Twin to simulate data.
-If E-mission is deployed, start the NGSI-LD adapter that takes data from E-mission and continously publishes it as SectionObserved entities in the context broker.
+3. Push Vehicle or TrafficFlowObserved data to the NGSI-LD context broker or try our the traffic simulation included in the Green Digital Twin to simulate data.
+Note: For MDM data or NGSIv2 data you can simply use the adapters available in this repository.
+If OpenPath is deployed, start the NGSI-LD adapter that takes data from OpenPath and continuously publishes it as SectionObserved entities in the context broker.

-5. Start the Green Transport Twin, e.g., by using docker or by manually starting the python script.
+4. Start the Green Transport Twin, e.g., by using docker or by manually starting the python script.

-6. Observe EmissionObserved data in the Grafana Dashbaord :-)
+5. Start the Dash ngsildmap script and observe the CO2 data in the dashbaord :-)

 ### Installation using docker-compose

 We also provide a docker-compose file that will fetch and start all the necessary components automatically.
 Please note that this still requires the following manual steps:
-- set the necessary configuration for E-mission (see E-mission documentation for that)
+- set the necessary configuration for OpenPath (see OpenPath documentation for that)
 - setup your existing sensing infrastructure to push data as [Vehicle type](https://github.com/FIWARE/data-models/blob/master/specs/Transportation/Vehicle/Vehicle/doc/spec.md)) to the NGSI-LD broker.